 What Is an Annual Report?

-How Do I File?
+How Do I File an Annual Report?

 Should I Use a Registered Agent Service?

 A registered agent is a person or business nominated by your company to officially receive and send papers on your behalf.
 By using a registered agent service, you can ensure that your LLC's reports are always filed on time to the appropriate government agency.
-Here are the three main advantages to using a registered agent service for your New Jersey LLC:
+Here are the three main advantages to using a registered agent service for your LLC:

 - Avoid late filing penalties: The Division of Revenue and Enterprise Services can dissolve a New Jersey LLC if it does not file an annual report.
 A registered agent service will notify you when reports are due, and they can also submit the filing for you for an additional fee.

 - Gain flexibility: A registered agent service can receive and send documents for your LLC during regular business hours so that you don’t have to be on the job from 9 a.m. to 5 p.m. every week.
 You can also use a registered agent service to form an LLC in other states where you don't already have an established business presence.

 - Maintain privacy: Using a registered agent service allows you to keep your personal address off of public records, ensuring your privacy.
 Additionally, if someone sues your LLC, the lawsuit will be served to the registered agent’s address rather than your place of business.

 Learn more about getting a New Jersey registered agent by reading our guide.